Lecture 2: Design Principles

 - When implementing subtasks in TODOOSE, have a

-field in both theItem
+parentfield in both theItemandSubitemclasses.

-classes. - Router in TODOOSE is
+- Router in TODOOSE is

-.routes(() -> { path("items", () -> { get(itemsController::getAll); post(itemsController::create); path(":identifier", () -> { delete(itemsController::delete); put(itemsController::update); }); }); })
+.routes(() -> { path("items", () -> { get(itemsController::getAll); post(itemsController::create); path(":identifier", () -> { delete(itemsController::delete); put(itemsController::update); }); }); })but could be

-.get("/items", itemsController::getAll) .post("/items", itemsController::create) .delete("/items/:identifier", itemsController::delete) .put("/items/:identifier", itemsController::update)
+.get("/items", itemsController::getAll) .post("/items", itemsController::create) .delete("/items/:identifier", itemsController::delete) .put("/items/:identifier", itemsController::update) - Why?
+Why not?

 Convention Over Configuration